fullzer4/MeusResumos/README.md

-## Notes
+## 📘 Notes 📘

-### all code to test the concepets was made with typescript running on deno
+### All code to test the concepets was made with typescript running on deno 🦕

 <details>
 <summary> Algorithms </summary>